Ultra123-hub/Uber-Sales-Analytics/README.md

 It can be observed that a huge portion of the **orders were completed (62.0%)**, followed by ones **cancelled by the driver (18.0%)**, also instances of **No Driver Found** (7.0%), the ones cancelled by the customer (7.0%) and some others that were incomplete (6.0%).
 This suggests that a cummulative of 38% of the orders went down drain.

-2. What does the customer rating say about the uber operations?
+2. What does the customer rating say about Uber Operations?

 ```python
 above_4 = df[df['Customer Rating'] >= 4]['Customer Rating'].count()